devcheyannagraham/StreamingUtils/README.md

 }
 ```

 `streamSubscription` also supports `completeCB`, which runs when the request observable completes.
-Use it alongside `nextCB` and `errorCB` when you need to respond to the stream's completion event.
+Use it alongside `nextCB` and `errorCB` when you need to respond to the stream's events.

 ### Raw Angular events are still available